MS-AND AWARD WINNERS

 1. Member of the Academy of Nutrition and Dietetics

-3. Demonstrates leadership to advance the profession of Dietetics legislation, research, education, clinical dietetics, career guidance, public relations, community nutrition, and management
+2. Demonstrates leadership to advance the profession of Dietetics in areas such as legislation, research, education, clinical dietetics, career guidance, public relations, community nutrition, or management.

 RECOGNIZED YOUNG DIETITIAN OF THE YEAR AWARD (RYDY)